trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 ### Topics for the Fixed-length Segment Retrieval Task

 Topics will consist of a topic number, keyword query, a query type, and a description of the user’s information need.
+The query types in 2021 will be "topical" and "known-item", as well as two or three pilot queries for "speaker" retrieval.
+For "speaker" queries, a clip of the intended speaker taken from another recording will be given as reference.
 For example:

 ```
 <topic>